katholiek-onderwijs-vlaanderen/sri4node/README.md

             defaultdatabaseurl : "postgres://user:pwd@localhost:5432/postgres",
             authenticate: $u.basicAuthentication(myAuthenticator),
             identify : functionToConstructSecurityContext,
-            resources : [
+            description: 'A description about the collection of resources', resources : [
                 {
                     // Base url, maps 1:1 with a table in postgres
                     // Same name, except the '/' is removed
                     type: "/content",
+                    description: 'A description about this resource',
                     // Is this resource public ?
                     // Can it be read / updated / inserted publicly ?
                     public: false,